Panchu11/AI-Chess-Agent-Panchu/README.md

 # ♜ Agent White vs Agent Black: Chess Game

-An advanced Chess game system where two AI agents play Chess against each other using Autogen in a Streamlit App.
+An advanced Chess game system where two AI Agents play Chess against each other using Autogen in a Streamlit App.
 It is built with robust move validation and game state management.

 ## Features